rafaelurrutiasilva/Harbor_Grafana_Prometheus_on_Docker/README.md

 .
 .
 ```
+> [!IMPORTANT]
+Notice how we're using the IP address of the Docker Host here.

 Checking the IP number of the host.
 ```
 hostname: "$(ip address |grep inet |grep eth0 |awk '{print$2}' |sed 's,/24,,g')"